GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 [Distillery](https://github.com/bitwalker/distillery) tool to create releases for your app.

-**Note:** If you already have Distillery set up for your application, you may skip this section.
+**Note:** If you already have Distillery set up for your application, you can skip this section.
 But make sure `include_erts: true` is set in your `:prod` release configuration.
 This tutorial assumes ERTS is included in releases.